 It is our desire to make our international students' transition to Calgary a positive experience.

 International Student Employment

 International students are now eligible to apply for work permits if they meet specific degree requirements.
-Talk to the International Student Coordinator for details.
+Talk to the Director of Community Life for details.

 Health Insurance for International Students